 by Matthew Ellison – Sixteen:Fifteen, President and Church Missions Coach

-I have been engaged in mobilizing churches to engage the nations for nearly twenty years, and if I had a nickel every time I heard people say, “Why go to the ends of the earth when there are so many lost people right here?” — I would have a pile of cash!
+I have been engaged in mobilizing churches to engage the nations for nearly twenty five years, and if I had a nickel every time I heard people say, “Why go to the ends of the earth when there are so many lost people right here?” — I would have a pile of cash!
 Since people are everywhere and there are plenty of non-Christians all around us, we should get to work right where we are and make disciples.
 No one should object to this imperative.
 But it does leave something out of Jesus’ marching orders to make disciples of all nations.
 Matthew 28:19.

 I want to point out two things about the word make: